Home /push For Sustainability In The Building Insulation Industry Push for Sustainability in the Building Insulation Industry

 Conclusion

 Insulation plays an important role in the construction industry in the minimization of operational energy consumption, and noise reduction.
 Currently, insulation is performed via mineral and fossil-derived materials, which require high manufacturing energy.
-Therefore attention has been paid to find out energy-efficient sustainable alternatives.
+Therefore attention has been paid to find out energy-efficient sustainable alternatives to address sustainability in the building insulation industry.

 Insulating materials derived from natural resources have been identified as low-embodied energy materials that reduce energy use and greenhouse gas emissions.
 Among all the natural resource-based materials mineral wool and sheep wool shows exceptional insulating properties as well as durability.
 Other plant-based greens and sustainable insulation materials are extremely good in terms of low-carbon and positive-energy buildings but more research activity is required to bring them to full-scale commercial production level as these are inferior to properties like moisture absorption, durability, fire protection etc.